 - 1. In the Static Analysis Results view, select a filter set from the Filter Set list. - 2.
-Click the Filters tab in the Issue Auditing view. - 3.
-Right-click a filter, and then select Copy Filter To from the shortcut menu.
+Select the Filters tab in the Issue Auditing view. - 3.
+Right-click a filter, and then select Copy Filter To.

 The Select a Filter Set dialog box opens with a list of all the filter sets.